AdobeDocs/experience-platform.en/help/sandboxes/ui/sandboxes-tooling.md

 | Policies | Consent policies | Disabled |
 | Policies | Data governance policies | Disabled |

+The edge cases listed below will not be included in the package:

+* Schema relationships

 ## Export objects into a package

 >[!NOTE]
 >
 >You can only import a package if you have permission to access the objects.

-This example documents the process of importing a schema that has been created and adding it to a package.
-You can use the same process to export other objects, for example, schemas, datasets, journeys, and many more.
+This example documents the process of exporting a schema and adding it to a package.
+You can use the same process to export other objects, for example, datasets, journeys, and many more.

 ### Add object to a new package